ES-1085/f2025-ds1-project-m-m-t-r/memo/memo.md

 ### Plot 5:Absolute Aerobic Scope vs Heatwave Treatment

+\#What is Absolute Aerobic Scope: This is the amount of energy an organism has for activites outside of basic survival.
+It is calculated by difference between an organism’s maximum metabolic rate and its standard metabolic rate.
+A higher absolute aerobic scope means an organism has more energy to available for movement, feeding, growth, or coping with stress.
+In our case a higher aerobic scope means the hawkfish are better able to deal with the heatwave treatments.

 \#Alt Text: Horizontal Box plot that dipicts the absolute aerobic scope for fish exposed to heatwave treatments of 27°C, 28°C, 29°C, 31°C, and 33°C, separated by summer (pink) and winter (teal) seasons.
 Winter fish